Russian and Eurasian Studies (MA)

-- A bachelor’s degree from a Dutch research university (in the specialisation): Bachelor programme Russian Studies
+- A bachelor’s degree from a Dutch research university in Russian Studies; or

-You should have knowledge, understanding of and skills in at least two disciplines of the Master’s programme: politics, international relations, history, economics, linguistics, literature and culture.
+- knowledge, understanding of and skills in at least two disciplines of the Master’s programme: politics, international relations, history, economics, linguistics, literature and culture; and

 In order to successfully participate in this programme, you must be proficient in English.
 The following requirements apply:

 - IELTS: 7.0